 Getting a mortgage for the first time is an overwhelming process, and it can be even more daunting when you're worried about your credit score.
 The good news is it's definitely possible to get a mortgage, even with a negative credit history.
 Here are some steps you can taker to improve your chances of getting your application approved:

 First thing to do is to check your score to see where you stand.
-We recommend using checkmyfile as it gathers your information from all the big credit agencies in the UK.
 You should then run through your report in detail and to ensure there's no outstanding issues which are bringing your score down.
-Some quick fixes include making sure you're on the electoral roll at your current address, correct any errors, and close any joint accounts you don't need.
+Some quick fixes include making sure you're on the electoral roll at your current address, correcting any errors, and closing any joint accounts you don't need.

 It's not an option for everyone, but putting down a bigger deposit can help you look less risky to potential lenders if you have a negative credit history.
 You can also look to take advantage of the schemes previously mentioned in this Guide, such as Help to Buy, Shared Ownership, and Right to Buy.